GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[scanned] PublicWaterMassMailing.md

 <!-- image -->
-**Image Description:** In this image I can see the logo of the Missouri Department of Health and Senior Services.
-I can see the text on the image.
+**AI-Generated Image Description:** In the image I can see the logo of the Missouri Department of Health and Senior Services.
 <!-- end image description -->